conmaol/gadelica/grammar/nouns.md

 Nominative nouns can also be *objects* of a verb.

-Here are an example with a nominative *proper* noun as object of the active verb *leig* ‘allow’:
+Here is an example with a nominative *proper* noun as object of the active verb *leig* ‘allow’:

 > Phòs a mhàthair rìgh àraidh an déidh sin, ach cha do **leig** i **Fionn** beag às a h-aire.